 The Wordy Traveler, for example, offers unique, travel-oriented book subscriptions with multiple payment options.
 Each package option includes items such as artwork, jewelry, coffee, and other products related to world travel in addition to both fiction and non-fiction books.
 Subscription prices also include small donations to support the nutritional needs of children and expectant mothers around the world.

 - Crafting kits: Consider offering monthly boxes containing everything the customer needs to make useful items and gifts using craft techniques such as embroidery or tie-dye.
 Link to online video instructions to create a multimedia experience, and encourage crafters to share their results.

 - International meal kits: Meal kit subscriptions allow customers to receive everything they need to make a meal at home, without going to the grocery store.
 Ideal for customers who like to cook but don’t like to shop, meal kits can be tailored to specific niches, such as globally inspired dishes or ingredients that satisfy restrictive dietary regimens.
-This trend is on the rise for consumers with 41% having purchased premade frozen meals or meal or cocktail kits in the past year, according to the Square Future of Commerce report.

 - Fandom collectibles: Consumers who are fans of everything from sports teams to sci-fi, fantasy or comic-book franchises might be potential customers for subscription boxes filled with collectible merchandise.
 Items can include apparel, trading cards, special-edition publications, and other memorabilia.

 McKinsey & Company cites four keys to launching a successful subscription business: